catholicmelb/parish-handbook/docs/contents/3-parish-operations.md

 Presently there are several models of collaboration for multiple parishes, and these are listed below, together with a brief description of the governance and administrative structure:

-* Partnered or 'twinned' parishes
+* Partnered or ‘twinned’ parishes

   * A single priest is appointed as parish priest of each parish.
   * Assistant priests (where appointed) share in the ministry, supervised by the parish priest.